Flovermeer/PHP-CRUD-Example/README.md

 3. Now it's time to make the required migrations !
    In your terminal, navigate to `src/database` folder and type : `php migrations.php`
 4. Now that the tables have been created, it's time for some seeding :seedling:.
+   In your terminal, stay in `src/database` folder and type : `php seeders.php`
+5. Go back to the root folder, where `index.php` file is.
+In your terminal type: `php -S localhost:8000` or whatever port your want.

+### Testing the Api

+The app should be running.
+I suggest you use Postman to test the different endpoints.

+Here are the routes :

+- `/users` : GET, POST
+- `/users/<id>`: GET, DELETE
+- `/users/<id>/recipes` : GET
+- `/ingredients`: GET, POST
+- `/ingredients`: GET, DELETE
+- `/steps`: GET, POST
+- `/steps`: GET, DELETE
+- `/recipes`: GET, POST
+- `/recipes`: GET, DELETE